pilartms/python-training/README.md

 # Introduction to Python - BBC course

-Scripts written as homework for the Introduction to Python course delivered for the BBC by Dr. John Hunt (November 2023).
+Assignments for the Introduction to Python course delivered for the BBC by Dr. John Hunt (November 2023).

 ## Scripts